RedefiningReality/Nmap-Probes/README.md

    - If you don't specify probes, the script will include all probes that could help identify the service (containing `match/softmatch <service>`)
    - For TLS/SSL variations,
      - The script will automatically include the following services: `ssl` and `ssl/<service>`
-     - The script will automatically include the following probes: `SSLSessionReq`, `TLSSessionReq`, `SSLv23SessionReq`
+     - The script will automatically include the following probes: `SSLSessionReq` and `TLSSessionReq`
+     - Probe `SSLv23SessionReq` is used to detect SSLv2-only services, making it rarely worth the overhead
+       - If probes _are not_ explicitly specified (no `-p`) and `--no-ssl` is _not_ set, the script will automatically include this probe.
+You may exclude it with `-e SSLv23SessionReq`
+       - If probes _are_ explicitly specified (`-p`), the script will _not_ include this probe unless it is explicitly listed
    - To avoid TLS/SSL altogether, you may include the `--no-ssl` flag.
 This will omit the above services/probes and remove all `sslports` directives.
      - If you include `--no-ssl`, you may still explicitly include SSL/TLS services or SSL/TLS probes (with `-p`).
 However, the `sslports` directive will still be removed.
    - You'll want to include the NULL probe (`NULL`) in most cases.
 This just grabs the service banner without sending any data.